 Residual disability benefits are triggered when the insured suffers an established percentage of income because of their disability.
 The benefit you receive under the provision is typically proportionate to your lost earning power.

-Buy while you're young and look for unisex rates
+Buy while young and look for unisex rates

 All insurance is priced based on the risk of you, the insured, filing a claim.
 The higher your risk, the more you will pay in premiums.

-One of the factors that contributes to higher risk for disability claims — and thus higher premiums for disability insurance — is age.
+One of the factors that contribute to a higher risk for disability claims — and thus higher premiums for disability insurance — is age.
 Statistics show the older you are, the more likely you are of becoming disabled.
-Therefore, you can save money in the long-term by purchasing coverage today.
+Therefore, you can save money in the long term by purchasing coverage today.
 Each year you age is more money you’ll be paying out each month or year in premiums.